Samsung Food

 Step 6

-Whole the oven heat up, get the bowl with the batter out of the fridge.
-The gram flour would have set in the bottom.
-Mix the batter well with a whisk until you get a homogeneous mix.
+While the oven heats up, get the bowl with the batter out of the fridge.
+The hydrated gram flour would have set in the bottom.
+Mix the loose batter well with a whisk until you get a homogeneous mix.

-Whole the oven heat up, get the bowl with the batter out of the fridge.
-The gram flour would have set in the bottom.
-Mix the batter well with a whisk until you get a homogeneous mix.
+While the oven heats up, get the bowl with the batter out of the fridge.
+The hydrated gram flour would have set in the bottom.
+Mix the loose batter well with a whisk until you get a homogeneous mix.

 BowlBowl